-Lyme disease, also known as borreliosis, is a Borrelia burgdorferi bacterium infection.
+Lyme disease, also known as borreliosis, is an infection by the bacterium Borrelia burgdorferi.
 The bacterium is transmitted to humans when they are bitten by an infected tick.

-According to the National Institute of Allergies & Infectious Diseases, Lyme disease is the most common tickborne infectious disease in the USA.1
+Lyme disease is the most common tick-borne infectious disease in the United States.

 How is Lyme disease transmitted?